dskho/0xatom.github.io/_posts/2020-07-18-otwleviathan.md

 -rw-r--r--  1 root       root        675 May 15  2017 .profile
 ```

-In this there is a bookmarks.html file, probably password is in it.
+There is a bookmarks.html file in it, probably password is in it.

 ```
 leviathan0@leviathan:~/.backup$ ls